rancher/rancher.github.io/os/faqs/index.md

 Command | Description
 --------|------------
 `docker`| Good old Docker, use that to run stuff.
-`system-docker` | The docker instance running the system containers.
+`system-docker` | The Docker instance running the system containers.
 Must run as root or using `sudo` `ros` | [Control and configure RancherOS]({{site.baseurl}}/os/rancheros-tools/ros/)